Proper, traditional, soft & creamy real vanilla fudge.

 - Don’t be tempted to leave the fudge to beat in your mixer as you may go beyond the point of no return, whip in too much air and have grainy fudge (been there, done that!)

 - Don’t refrigerate your fudge – cover with a clean tea towel and leave to cool on the countertop overnight – it’s too moist in the fridge and it won’t set.

 - Fudge will keep in an airtight tin for up to 2 weeks (if you don’t eat it all before then!)

 - 1 tbsp liquid glucose

-- Seeds of a vanilla bean or 1 tsp extract
+- Seeds from a vanilla bean or 1 tsp of extract

 - Line an 8x8 inch square tin with greaseproof paper.